GNtem2/Metaanalysis/README.md

 This project contains several metaanalyses in neurological diseases: Spot sign, Vertigo, Hypoxic-Coma and Coma.
 The projects are developed within the subfolders and grouped according to the type of meta-analysis: Proportions and Diagnostic Test.
 The work horse for meta-analysis is metafor (http://www.metafor-project.org/doku.php/analyses).
 Practical guides for metaanalysis are available at JAMA Surg.
 2020;155(5):430-431 (general guide),  BMJ 2019;364:k4597 (prognostic studies).

+## Search strategy

 ## Random vs Fixed effect

 Fixed effect (Peto or Mantel-Haenszel) approaches assume that the population is the same for all studies and thus each study is the source of error.
 Random effect (DerSimonian Laird) assumes an additional source of error between studies.The random effect approach results in more conservate estimate of effect size confidence interval.
-A criticism of DerSimnonian and Laird approach is that it is prone to type I error.
-25% of the significant findings with DerSimonian Laird method may be non-significant with Hartung-Knapp method (BMC Medical Research Methodology 2014, 14:25).
-The Hartung-Knapp method (Stat Med 2001;20:3875-89) of random effect analysis modifies the variance estimator.
+A criticism of DerSimnonian and Laird approach is that it is prone to type I error especially when the number of number of studies is small (n<20) or moderate heterogeneity.
+It's estimated that 25% of the significant findings with DerSimonian Laird method may be non-significant with Hartung-Knapp method (BMC Medical Research Methodology 2014, 14:25).
+The Hartung-Knapp method (Stat Med 2001;20:3875-89) estimate the between studies variance and treat it as fixed.
 It employs quantile of t-distribution rather than normal distribution.
 The Hartung-Knapp method is available in _meta_ and _metafor_ package.

 ## Tidy data